-Develop and maintain the QMC budget, coordinate financial and research progress reporting, coordinate with Office of Sponsored Programs and post-award support personnel across academic units, work with QMC faculty to coordinate and support interdisciplinary research and educational initiatives.
+Research administration responsibilities: Develop and maintain the C-RASC budget, coordinate financial and research progress reporting, coordinate with the Office of Sponsored Programs and post-award support personnel across academic units, work with C-RASC faculty to coordinate and support interdisciplinary research and educational initiatives.

-Facilitate efforts to increase the visibility of QMC nationally and internationally by planning and implementing outreach strategies, developing and maintaining internal and external stakeholder relations, and generating content for the website and other publicity materials.
+Outreach responsibilities: Facilitate efforts to increase the visibility of C-RASC nationally and internationally by planning and implementing outreach strategies, developing and maintaining internal and external stakeholder relations, and generating content for the website and other publicity materials.

-Facilitate and host workshops, seminar series, research retreats, team-building events and open houses aimed at fostering a vibrant environment of research and scholarship in collaboration with QMC members.
+Team building responsibilities: Facilitate and host workshops, seminar series, research retreats, team-building events and open houses aimed at fostering a vibrant environment of research and scholarship.

-The ideal candidate is an enthusiastic and energetic individual who is comfortable working in highly interdisciplinary research settings, has high-level relationship building skills and excellent communication skills, and have experience developing and implementing research development or support programs.
+The ideal candidate is an enthusiastic and energetic individual who is comfortable working in highly interdisciplinary research settings with diverse teams, has high-level relationship building skills and excellent communication skills, and has experience developing and implementing research development or support programs.
 Additionally:

 - Exceptional oral, written, interpersonal and organizational skills;

-- Significant demonstrated experience working in interdisciplinary teams and supporting team science; and
+- 3-5 years of experience working in interdisciplinary teams and supporting team science; and

 - Experience in project management.

 - Experience working with a range of stakeholders including industrial partners and community partners, with international dimensions, and sometimes in civil-military environments;

 - Experience with research proposal development;